Arnele Avenue station

 Arnele Avenue station is a San Diego Trolley station served by the Copper Line in the San Diego suburb of El Cajon, California.
-The station serves the surrounding residential community, the Parkway Plaza shopping mall, and other commercial properties in the area.
+Located near the intersection of Arnele Avenue and Marshall Avenue, the station serves the surrounding residential community, the Parkway Plaza shopping mall, and other commercial properties in the area.
 The station also has a small park and ride lot.